Loot defines level-based loot tables of items, equipment and other content.

 The player kills a level 11 enemy, table 2 is used.

-E.g. used for a combatant’s loot (i.e. the battle gains the player will get) it’ll use the killed combatant’s level.
-When used in other parts, e.g. Item Collector components it usually uses the player’s level.
+You can either check the combatant being looted (e.g. dead enemy) or the combatant looting (e.g. the player).
+Which combatants that are depend on where the loot table is used.
+E.g. used for a combatant’s loot (i.e. the battle gains the player will get) it’ll use the killed combatant’s (looted) or the player (looting).
+When used in other parts, e.g. Item Collector components it usually uses the player.

 A loot table being available can depend on defined conditions.